 Caregivers of people with dementia in the Cedar Rapids area sometimes face challenges when trying to come up with appropriate activities to keep them engaged, whether they’re receiving hospice care or home health services.

-Because the staff at Above and Beyond Home Health Care is familiar with many forms of dementia such as Alzheimer’s disease, they are able to provide advice and support to clients and their families who sometimes are not sure how to proceed when trying to come up with suitable activities that can be stimulating, or at least wondering what has changed and why.
+Because the staff at Above and Beyond Home Health Care is familiar with many forms of dementia such as Alzheimer’s disease, they are able to provide advice and support to patients and their families who sometimes are not sure how to proceed when trying to come up with suitable activities that can be stimulating, or at least wondering what has changed and why.

 The biggest challenge for some people with dementia is that the things that used to interest them may no longer do so, while other items from their past need to continue in exactly the same way.